If you notice something green and fuzzy growing around the edges of your roof’s shingles, you might be wondering:

-I learned that moss is a non-vascular plant that absorbs water through its leaves instead of roots.
-Moss thrives in damp, shaded environments with lots of moisture.
-It grows on just about any surface including trees, rocks, fences, and, of course, roofs.
-Moss’ version of seeds, called spores, are tiny one-celled reproductive units that become air-borne and make their way onto roofs by getting swept up in the wind or transported by birds, squirrels, and other small animals.
+Moss is a non-vascular plant that absorbs water through its leaves instead of roots.
+Its seeds, called spores, are tiny one-celled reproductive units that become air-borne and make their way onto roofs via wind, birds, squirrels, and other small animals.

 Can Moss Damage Your Roof?